yaronf/I-D/RFC6982bis/draft-sheffer-rfc6982bis.md

    expected to prefer proposals that have "running code" associated with them, over others that do not.

-   The inclusion of
-   Implementation Status sections in Internet-Drafts is not mandatory, but the authors of this document wish to encourage authors of other Internet-Drafts to try out this simple mechanism to discover whether it is useful.
    Working group chairs are invited to suggest this mechanism to document editors in their working groups, and to draw the attention of their working group participants to Implementation Status sections where they exist.